1

 The Captured Money: $27.2B/Year

-Governments spend $2.69T yearly on things designed to make other things stop existing.
+Your governments spend $2.72T yearly on things whose sole purpose is making other things stop existing.

 Redirect 1%: